How To Make A GIF (And How To Use Them In Your Social Media Strategy)

 LinkedIn: Does not support GIFs.
 Users can upload images to their posts, and GIFs will appear animated while they’re composing their status update.
 But, when they actually hit “post,” the GIF will appear as a static image.
 Here’s the good news from the TechSmith blog: LinkedIn does support MP4 video.
 If the video clip is less than 15 seconds, it will autoplay and loop.
 So, it essentially functions just like a GIF.

 Of course, Instagram is where things get a little more complicated.
-Unfortunately, the platform does not currently natively support the use of GIFs for Instagram content, which means users have had to find various workarounds to use GIFs in their grids.
+Unfortunately, the platform does not currently natively support the use of GIFs for Instagram content, which means users have had to find various workarounds to use Instagram GIFs in their grids.
+But that doesn’t stop us from absolutely loving Instagram GIFs.

 Much like LinkedIn, Instagram does support video and the clips will loop automatically if they’re less than 15 seconds.
 So, many users choose to upload video files that function just like GIFs.

 As Digital Trends points out, there’s an easy way to convert GIF content to video and share it to your Instagram account.
 Use the popular GIF search engine, GIPHY, to find a GIF you want to use.
 Click into that GIF and then click the Instagram icon to share the GIF to Instagram.
+Yes, your very own Instagram GIF!
 Enter your email address, and you’ll receive the MP4 file in your inbox.

-While Instagram hasn’t yet rolled out GIFs for the normal feed, you can use them creatively in Instagram stories by using the app’s GIF stickers.
+While Instagram hasn’t yet rolled out GIFs for the normal feed, you can use Instagram GIFs in Stories with the app’s GIF stickers.

 Here’s how to do it: When creating an Instagram story, press the GIF sticker button in the upper right-hand corner.
 Here’s what it looks like: